Oasis (band): 1999–2001: Line-up change and Standing on the Shoulder of Giants

-With the folding of Creation Records, Oasis formed their own label, Big Brother, which released all of Oasis' subsequent records in the UK and Ireland.
-Oasis' fourth album, Standing on the Shoulder of Giants, was released in February 2000 to good first-week sales.
+With the folding of Creation Records, Oasis formed their own label, Big Brother, which released all of Oasis's subsequent records in the UK and Ireland.
+Oasis's fourth album, Standing on the Shoulder of Giants, was released in February 2000 to good first-week sales.
 It reached number one on the British charts and peaked at number 24 on the Billboard charts.
-Four singles were released from the album: "Go Let It Out", "Who Feels Love?", "Sunday Morning Call" and "Where Did It All Go Wrong?", which the first three were top five UK singles.
+Four singles were released from the album: "Go Let It Out", "Who Feels Love?", "Sunday Morning Call" and "Where Did It All Go Wrong?", of which the first three were top five UK singles.
 The "Go Let It Out" music video was shot before Bell joined the group and therefore featured the unusual line-up of Liam on rhythm guitar, Archer on lead guitar and Noel on bass.
 With the departure of the founding members, the band made several small changes to their image and sound.
 The cover featured a new "Oasis" logo, designed by Gem Archer, and the album was also the first Oasis release to include a song written by Liam Gallagher, entitled "Little James".
 The songs also had more experimental, psychedelic influences.
 Standing on the Shoulder of Giants received lukewarm reviews and sales slumped in its second week of release in the US.

 To support the record the band staged an eventful world tour.
 While touring in Barcelona in 2000, Oasis were forced to cancel a gig when an attack of tendinitis caused Alan White's arm to seize up, and the band spent the night drinking instead.
 After a row between the two brothers, Noel declared he was quitting touring overseas altogether, and Oasis were supposed to finish the tour without him.
 Noel eventually returned for the Irish and British legs of the tour, which included two major shows at Wembley Stadium.
 A live album of the first show, called Familiar to Millions, was released in late 2000 to mixed reviews.